Friday, December 4, 2009

 I'd rather walk away with my gains and wait until the session tomorrow morning, so I traded a total of only 35 minutes this morning, then spent a few minutes glancing at the market this afternoon.
 About 3-1/2 to 4 points in less than an hour of trading today--I really enjoy using Steve's methods.

 I will not be posting my trades every day.
 I don't day trade every day.
 But I promise that when I do choose to post them, I will post the good, the bad and the ugly--winners and losers.
+No holding back, because the point is to help everyone learn something from the experience.

 The lessons from yesterday and today?